adaniel105/iris-classification/README.md

 ## Iris Classification

-Classification of species of the Iris flower using SVM trained to an accuracy of 97%.
+An introduction to the training and deployment of machine learning models using the Iris Dataset.

 Link to notebook used for Exploratory Data Analysis: https://www.kaggle.com/code/dani45786/iris-classification